Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 When a `LatiosWorld` is created, it first scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.
-It also injects generic types used by the reactive systems which track collection and managed struct components into the `TypeManager` so that Unity’s ECS recognizes them, assuming they haven’t been injected already.

 Second, it creates a `LatiosWorldUnmanagedSystem`, which is an unmanaged system that does not update but rather governs the lifecycle of the